Best Digital Balanced Scorecard Software

 Components of the Hoshin Kanri X Matrix for Strategic Planning

-• Strategic Objectives (Top Side of the X): These represent the high-level, long-term goals of the organization.
+• Strategic Objectives (Top Side of the X): These represent the high-level, long-term goals of the organisation.
 They are derived from the company's vision and mission statements and guide overall strategic direction.

 • Annual Objectives (Left Side of the X): These are specific, measurable goals set for the current year that support the broader strategic objectives.
 They are more actionable and provide a clear focus for what needs to be achieved in the short term.